Learning Lab on "Supporting mechanisms for capacity building in framework programme participation (H2020/Horizon Europe)"

 S3 Platform & OtherS2ES3 Targeted SupportLagging regions

 The Learning Lab is organised as part of the Stairway to Excellence project, managed by JRC in close cooperation with DG REGIO, and seeks to maximise the impact of Smart Specialisation Strategies in EU regions and member states, and to realise the full potential of using EU funding programmes managed at regional, national and EU levels.
-This event is the first of a set of pilots that will run over the next two years as part of Working Group on optimising the use of H2020 in implementing RIS3 and following the discussions on needs from national and regional administrations.
+This event is the first of a set of pilots that will run over the next two years related to the needs of national and regional administrations.

 Increase human capacity and skills